 VeriSpeak voice identification technology is designed for biometric system developers and integrators.
 The text-dependent speaker recognition algorithm assures system security by checking both voice and phrase authenticity.
 Voiceprint templates can be matched in 1-to-1 (verification) and 1-to-many (identification) modes.

-Available as a software development kit that enables the development of stand-alone and Web-based speaker recognition applications on Microsoft Windows, Linux, Mac OS X, iOS and Android platforms.
+Available as a software development kit that enables the development of stand-alone and Web-based speaker recognition applications on Microsoft Windows, Linux, macOS, iOS and Android platforms.

-Voice samples of at least 2 seconds in length are recommended to assure recognition quality.
+- Voice samples of at least 2-seconds in length are recommended to assure speaker recognition quality.

 - The same microphone model is recommended (if possible) for use during both enrollment and recognition, as different models may produce different sound quality.
 Some models may also introduce specific noise or distortion into the audio, or may include certain hardware sound processing, which will not be present when using a different model.
 This is also the recommended procedure when using smartphones or tablets, as different device models may alter the recording of the voice in different ways.

 - The same microphone position and distance is recommended during enrollment and recognition.
 Headsets provide optimal distance between user and microphone; this distance is recommended when non-headset microphones are used.

 - Web cam built-in microphones should be used with care, as they are usually positioned at a rather long distance from the user and may provide lower sound quality.
 The sound quality may be affected if users subsequently change their position relative to the web cam.